Version: v0.8.1 - Beta. We welcome contributors & feedback.

 Unlike PHP and many other C-derived languages, THT starts at one when counting indexes, instead of zero.

-Zero-indexing is a vestige of low-level languages on ancient hardware, where it was more efficient to count from zero.
+Zero-indexing is a vestige of early low-level languages, where it was more efficient to calculate memory addresses that way.

-However, the tiny performance benefits that were needed 50 years ago are irrelevant on today’s machines (the PDP-11 ran at about 1.2 MHz).
+However, the tiny performance benefits that were needed 50 years ago are irrelevant on today’s machines (the original PDP-11 ran at 1.2 MHz with 4KB of RAM).

 1: 1st